flandrade/cdma-simulation/README.md

 ## Components and options

 ### Input voices
-Four .wav files to simulate four users (variables x1, x2, x3 and x4)
+Four .wav files to simulate four users (variables x1, x2, x3 and x4).
+The program will plot these input signals.

 ### Quantization
+The program will plot the input signal with the number of selected levels and the quantized signal.

 **nivel**: the number of levels for quantization.

 **opcion**: quantization processes.
 Available options: